-- Entering a digit 0-9 in Field 2 will cause CallExtend to look for an interrupt duration of 400 ms as a call abandon.
-If CallExtend doesn't see this interrupt, it will pause the number of seconds corresponding to the digit programmed (to allow the caller to dial) and then transfer the call. - Entering a ★ character in Field 2 will cause CallExtend to look for an interrupt duration of 80 ms as a call abandon.
-If CallExtend doesn't see this interrupt, it will pause 5 seconds to allow the caller to dial, and then it will transfer the call. - Entering a # character in Field 2 (dial ## to enter a # character into this field) will disable the call abandon detect feature and allow a 5 second pause duration.
+- Entering a digit 0-9 in Field 2 of PAGE 0, ROW 0 will cause CallExtend to look for dial-tone or an interrupt duration of 400 ms as a call abandon.
+If CallExtend doesn't see either of these, it will pause the number of seconds corresponding to the digit programmed (to allow the caller to dial) and then transfer the call. - Entering a ★ character in Field 2 of PAGE 0, ROW 0 will cause CallExtend to look for dial-tone or an interrupt duration of 80 ms as a call abandon.
+If CallExtend doesn't see either of these, it will pause 5 seconds to allow the caller to dial, and then it will transfer the call. - Entering a # character in Field 2 of PAGE 0, ROW 0 (dial ## to enter a # character into this field) will disable the call abandon detect feature and allow a 5 second pause duration.